Money in Cuba: A Practical Guide for Travelers

 Money Scams

-Always count your change.
+Always count your change in front of the person who gave it to you.
 When I’m with Cuban friends they always check the restaurant bill and they always count their change.
 About 25% of the time there is a mistake.

 Make sure to check your bills and or coins to ensure that you’re getting the right Cuban currency as change.